Guido von List: Runes and the Armanenschaft

 In the 1890s, List initially devised the idea that ancient German society had been led by a hierarchical system of initiates, the Armanenschaft, an idea which had developed into a key part of his thinking by 1908.
 List's image of the Armanenschaft's structure was based largely on his knowledge of Freemasonry.
 He claimed that the ancient brotherhood had consisted of three degrees, each with their own secret signs, grips, and passwords.
 He believed that the Armanenschaft had societal control over the ancient German people, acting as teachers, priests, and judges.
 In List's interpretation of history, the Christian missionaries persecuted the Armanenschaft, resulting in many fleeing northward into Scandinavia and Iceland.
 He believed that they developed a secretive language for transmitting their teachings, known as kala.

 List claimed that after the Christianisation of Northern Europe, the Armanist teachings were passed down in secret, thus resulting in their transmission through later esoteric traditions such as Freemasonry and Rosicrucianism.
 He also claimed that the Medieval Knights Templar had been keepers of these Armanist secrets, and that they had been persecuted by the Christian establishment as a result of this; he believed that the deity they were accused of worshiping, Baphomet, was actually a sigil of the Maltese Cross representing Armanist teachings.
-According to List, a number of prominent Renaissance humanists - including Giovanni Pico della Mirandola, Giordano Bruno, Johannes Trithemius, Heinrich Cornelius Agrippa, and Johann Reuchlin - were also aware of this ancient Armanist teaching, with List claiming that he was actually the reincarnation of Reuchlin.
+According to List, a number of prominent Renaissance humanists – including Giovanni Pico della Mirandola, Giordano Bruno, Johannes Trithemius, Heinrich Cornelius Agrippa, and Johann Reuchlin – were also aware of this ancient Armanist teaching, with List claiming that he was actually the reincarnation of Reuchlin.
 In addition, List claimed that in the eighth century, Armanists had imparted their secret teachings to the Jewish rabbis of Cologne in the hope of preserving them from Christian persecution; he believed that these teachings became the Kabbalah, which he therefore reasoned was an ancient German and not Jewish innovation, thus legitimising its usage in his own teachings.
-Rudgley stated that this "tortuous argument" was used to support List's anti-semitic agenda.
+Rudgley stated that this "tortuous argument" was used to support List's antisemitic agenda.